 Generally, backlog grooming helps ensure that the requirements will be clarified and user stories will be prepared for work in advance prior to planning in the sprint.

-While planning the future interactions, the team has a well-defined set of stories that are split into the independent components, evaluated and prioritized.
+While planning the future interactions, the team has a well-defined set of stories that are split into independent components, evaluated, and prioritized.
 And that’s the result.